Meredith Talusan: Early life

-Meredith Talusan was born and raised in the town of San Rafael, Bulacan in the rural Philippines.
+Talusan was born and raised in the town of San Rafael, Bulacan in the rural Philippines.
 She was assigned male at birth and privileged in her home country for her light skin and blond hair.
 At age 7, Talusan moved to Manila and began acting.
-Their first role in a popular sitcom that lasted until age 10 launched an acting career that ended by their early teens.
-Talusan reflects on their childhood fame: "My brush with fame has taught me to value the simple pleasure of moving through the world undisturbed.
+Her first role in a popular sitcom that lasted until age 10 launched an acting career that ended by her early teens.
+Talusan reflects on her childhood fame: "My brush with fame has taught me to value the simple pleasure of moving through the world undisturbed.
 It also made me keenly aware not just that celebrities can never live up to people’s fantasies, but that the pressure to do so burdens those whom I admire and adore."

 Talusan moved to Chino, California at age 15 before attending Harvard University on a scholarship.
 She lived as a gay man until she transitioned in 2002.

 Education

-Meredith Talusan graduated from Harvard University in 1997 with a Bachelor of Arts in English and American Literature.
+Talusan graduated from Harvard University in 1997 with a Bachelor of Arts in English and American Literature.
 She earned a Master of Arts in Comparative Literature and a Master of Fine Arts in Creative Writing from Cornell University.
 She also earned a Master of Fine Arts in Visual Art from California College of the Arts.